joshbegley/nyt-latest/previous.md

 `“Avatar: Fire and Ash” took in $88 million over the weekend, a sizable No. 1 total that nonetheless fell 34 percent behind the opening for its franchise predecessor.`\
 https://nytimes.com/2025/12/21/business/avatar-fire-and-ash-opening-weekend.html

 **Aston Villa 2 Man Utd 1: Can Emery dream of the title?
-What impact did Bruno injury have?**\
+What impact did Fernandes injury have?**\
 `Dissecting the major talking points from the Premier League clash at Villa Park`\
 https://nytimes.com/athletic/6896157/2025/12/21/aston-villa-man-utd-result-analysis/